ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

-JavaScript SDK
+JavaScript® SDK
 ==============

 About This Document

 This section explains the process of coding JavaScript applications, and the implementation of the JavaScript SDK, using the ThreatConnect API.
-The JavaScript SDK offers coverage of all features in version 4.0 of the ThreatConnect API—including the ability to write data to ThreatConnect.
+The JavaScript SDK offers coverage of all features of the ThreatConnect API, including the ability to write data to ThreatConnect.

 The goal of this JavaScript SDK library is to provide a programmatic abstraction layer around the ThreatConnect API without losing functional